 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information.

 Civil unrest/political tension

 Violent protests can occur in Kampala and other parts of Uganda.
-Presidential and parliamentary elections are scheduled for 18 February 2016 and political demonstrations are likely.
-You should expect delays in traffic and transport services, and potential heightened political tension and unrest during the election period.
-Some protests and demonstrations have resulted in deaths and serious injuries.
-You should avoid large gatherings, political rallies, protests and demonstrations and monitor radio and other local media for updated advice.
+Presidential and parliamentary elections took place on 18 February 2016.
+You should continue to avoid large gatherings, political rallies and demonstrations and monitor radio and other local media for updated advice.

 North-eastern Uganda: We strongly advise you not to travel to the Karamoja region of north-eastern Uganda (particularly the Kotido, Moroto, Nakapiripirit and Katakwi districts north of Kate Kyoga), because of the risk of banditry and inter-tribal clashes.
 Clashes between tribal groups have occurred, frequently with no warning.
 If you intend to travel to the Kidepo National Park we recommend you fly there rather than travel overland.

 Areas bordering South Sudan: We strongly advise you not to travel to within 50 kilometres of the border with South Sudan because of the serious risk of banditry and crime in these areas.

 The Lord's Resistance Army (LRA) is no longer active in Uganda but continues to operate in neighbouring Democratic Republic of the Congo (DRC) and Central African Republic.
 The LRA is believed to have been responsible for several attacks that killed or wounded foreign aid workers in the past.
 Further attacks could occur.
 There is a military presence in north western Uganda, especially the areas bordering South Sudan and the DRC.
 While de-mining operations are continuing in northern Uganda, landmines remain a danger for travellers.